leannejdong/leannejdong/README.md

 Mostly in modern C++ and a little Python.
 Prior to my C++ addiction, I programmed mostly in R (for roughly 9 years).
 On the one hand, I am hoping to develop fluency in C++ and contribute to the standardlization process; On other hand, I'm keen about learning new tools and languages features that help problem solving in real world.

-Warning: I am not good enough.
+**Warning**: I am not good enough.
 But, I am determined for a career in C++.
 Please do not attempt to modify what I've been in love with :alien:.

 ## Projects (Postdoctoral)